NOAA-EMC/global-workflow/docs/source/init.rst

 where ``$MACHINE`` is ``wcoss2``, ``hera``, or ``jet``.

 .. note::
-   UFS-UTILS builds on Orion but due to the lack of HPSS access on Orion the ``gdas_init`` utility is not supported there.
+   UFS-UTILS builds on Orion/Hercules but due to the lack of HPSS access on Orion/Hercules the ``gdas_init`` utility is not supported there.

 3. Configure your conversion: